1987–88 NHL season

 The 1987–88 NHL season was the 71st season of the National Hockey League.
 It was an 80-game season with the top four teams in each division advancing to the Stanley Cup playoffs.
-This season would see the Edmonton Oilers win their fourth Stanley Cup in five years by sweeping the Boston Bruins 4–0 in the Stanley Cup Finals.
+This season would see the Edmonton Oilers win their fourth Stanley Cup in five years by sweeping the Boston Bruins 4–0 in the Stanley Cup Final.
 In the process of their Cup win, Edmonton lost only two games, a record for the "16 wins" playoff format.

 Entry draft

 The 1987 NHL entry draft was held on June 13, at Joe Louis Arena in Detroit, Michigan.
 This was the first draft held in the United States instead of in Canada.
 Pierre Turgeon was selected first overall by the Buffalo Sabres.

 Regular season

 This was Wayne Gretzky's final season with the Edmonton Oilers and, as injuries held him out of 20% of the season, this would be the only season of the decade in which he was not the winner of the Hart Memorial Trophy and the first season of his career that he did not hold or share the league lead in points.
-Mario Lemieux would capture his first Hart Trophy and lead the league in scoring.
+Mario Lemieux would capture his first Hart Trophy and lead the league in scoring with 70 goals and 168 total points.
+His goals and points still rank first as of for the most by a player on a team that finished last place in their division.

 On December 8, Ron Hextall of the Philadelphia Flyers became the first goalie to directly score a goal, shooting the puck into an empty net after their opponent had pulled their goalie for a sixth attacker.

 On December 19, the St. Louis Blues and Boston Bruins combined to score two goals in two seconds.
 The Bruins were trailing 6-4 in the third period when Ken Linseman scored with 10 seconds remaining, followed by Blues center Doug Gilmour scoring off the resulting faceoff into an empty net.

 The New Jersey Devils qualified for the playoffs for the first time, since their move from Denver in 1982.

 Linesman John D'Amico retires after the season, becoming the last on-ice official from the Original Six era.